keboola/connection-docs/templates/marketing-platforms/advertising-platforms.md

 ![Ad Platforms to Google Sheets - Flows](/templates/marketing-platforms/adplatforms-to-google-sheets-flow.png)

 ## Authorizing Data Sources

 To use a selected data source component, you must first authorize the data source.

-Using at least one data source is required.
-Google Analytics can be used in addition to your selected data source/-s.
+You need to use at least one of the following marketing data sources.
+In addition, Google Analytics can be used to enrich the data.

-*Note: Using the following marketing data sources is optional.
-Select the ones you wish to use.*

 ### Facebook Ads